 Note: In my experience, chinuch courses for parents are particularly susceptible to this.
 So when you, as a parent, are choosing a chinuch consultant or class, please be extra alert.

-This also applies to those chinuch hotlines you can call.
+That also applies to those chinuch hotlines you can call.

 |Signs of Mind Control that Affect the Frum Community

 Within the frum community, the best way to avoid living on auto-pilot is to look at the attitude toward halacha and Torah hashkafah, both as evidenced by the community leaders and the community members—then make sure that you are not doing the following:

 - Are minhagim emphasized—even subtly—over mainstream halacha?
 Are Torah-true attitudes dismissed or ignored or even replaced? (i.e. If the same attitude can be found in most Sagely writings regardless of culture or time period and despite limited exposure to other Sagely works, it is likely a Torah-true attitude.)

 - Can their opinions and methods be backed up by Torah sources?

 - If they do base their methods on a minority opinion, do they have solid mainstream opinions for allowing themselves to go according to the minority opinion?

 - Are they taking texts out of context and twisting things around to support their views?

 - Is what they do what Chazal actually intended? (i.e., When Chazal said that a kosher wife does the will of her husband, did they really mean that she must wear miniskirts and Vegas showgirl sheitels if that’s what her dear husband desires?
 Or that she most enslave herself to his whims if that's what he wants?)